Anjali2192/freelancing_projects/Project 4/README.md

 2️⃣ Get Your Weather API Key
 3️⃣ Configure Email
 4️⃣ Schedule the Script

     🪟 For Windows:

     Open Task Scheduler
     Create a new task:

-        Trigger: Daily at 5 PM
+    -Trigger: Daily at 5 PM

-        Action: Start a program → python
+    -Action: Start a program → python

-        Arguments: Full path to your script
+    -Arguments: Full path to your script

-        Check “Run whether user is logged on or not”
+    -Check “Run whether user is logged on or not”

 ---